Sivasuthan9/blah/README.md

-# Jac Language CLI Command: ir
+# Jac Language Command Line Interface (CLI) Documentation

+The Jac Language CLI offers a variety of commands to facilitate Jac programming tasks efficiently.
+This document provides an overview of each command along with its usage instructions.

+## ir Command

-The `ir` command in the Jac Language CLI is used to generate an Abstract Syntax Tree (AST) and SymbolTable tree for a .jac file, or a Python AST for a .py file.
+The `ir` command generates an Abstract Syntax Tree (AST) and SymbolTable tree for a .jac file, or a Python AST for a .py file.

-## Usage
+### Usage

 ```bash
 $ jac tool ir <output_type> <file_path>